“This post may contain affiliate links. Please read my disclosure for more info.

 Wait, does that make sense?
-Aren’t we taught to be well-rounded?
+We’re taught to be well-rounded, right?

 So as someone’s wealth went up, their expertise in various areas went down.
 Or is it more telling to express that differently – when you focus your efforts on a smaller, clearly identifiable set of skills – those you know you’re good at, you tend to be more successful.

 3. Do you work to get better at things you’re not exceptional at?